 This page may contain affiliate links to outside products including the Amazon Associates program, from which I earn a commission on qualifying purchases.
 Read full disclosure policy here.

 This prickly pear ginger cocktail is a low alcohol punch perfect for serving in large pitcher at parties.
-The fresh prickly pear fruit is balanced with herbaceous tequila (of course) and a homemade ginger liqueur, all topped with effervescent soda water to be light and refreshing.
+The fresh prickly pear fruit is balanced with herbaceous tequila (of course) and a homemade ginger liqueur (recipe included!), all topped with effervescent soda water to be light and refreshing.

 Did you know that tuna tastes great in cocktails?
 No, no, not the fishy kind!
 This kind: